elisabattista/rough-volatility-forecasting/README.md

 The results challenge the common assumption that more sophisticated models necessarily deliver superior forecasting performance.

-Although all indices exhibit rough volatility behaviour and the rough models successfully capture important characteristics of volatility dynamics:

-* HAR-RV achieved the best overall forecasting performance in **5 out of 6** equity indices.
+- HAR-RV achieved the best forecasting performance in **5 out of 6** equity indices.
-* All estimated Hurst exponents were below **0.5**, confirming the rough nature of volatility.
+- All estimated Hurst exponents were below **0.5**, confirming the rough nature of volatility.
-* The Hang Seng Index was the only market where the alternative models consistently outperformed the benchmark.
+- The Hang Seng Index was the only market where the alternative models consistently outperformed the benchmark.
-* The forecasting gains provided by rough volatility models were limited at the daily frequency considered in this study.

-The main conclusion is that:
+- Rough volatility models captured important structural features of volatility dynamics but did not systematically improve forecasting accuracy at the daily frequency considered.

+### Main Conclusion

 > **Greater mathematical complexity does not automatically translate into better predictive accuracy.**